 If you suffer a subsequent injury as a result of the work-related accident, then it is your burden to prove that the work-related accident was the major contributing cause of the subsequent injury or aggravation.
 For example, if a claimant injures his or her leg at work, and then later suffers a heart attack and dies; the claimant would need to show that the work-related leg injury was the major contributing cause of the subsequent heart attack, as opposed to obesity, heart disease, alcohol use or other risk factors.

 As demonstrated in this article, an injured worker must establish certain elements of his or her claim before being entitled to workers’ compensation benefits.
 The burden is on the injured worker to prove his or her claim which can be quite challenging in light of pre-existing conditions and subsequent injuries.
-If you have suffered a work-related injury, contact us at the LaBovick Law Group to see what benefits you may be entitled to.
+If you have suffered a work-related injury, contact the Workers’ Comp Attorneys at the LaBovick Law Group to see what benefits you may be entitled to.
 We provide free consultations where we will review the facts of your case to determine the right course for you.
 Call us today at (561) 625-8400 for your free evaluation.